 Melinda Davis, PhD, is Associate Professor in the Department of Family Medicine and OHSU-PSU School of Public Health and the Director of Community Engaged Research for the Oregon Rural Practice-based Research Network.
-Dr. Davis spent four years working in rural Oregon prior to the completion of her PhD in Social-Developmental Psychology from the University of Vermont in May 2010.
-Dr. Davis is a participatory implementation scientist.
-She uses mixed methods study designs to explore health service delivery in community and primary care settings.
-Dr. Davis is currently an AHRQ funded Patient Centered Outcomes Research K12 scholar who is leading research to understand regional variation in colorectal cancer screening and to implement interventions to improve colorectal cancer screening in collaboration with the Community Health Advocacy and Research Alliance, Oregon Coordinated Care Organizations (CCOs), and other state and national partners.
-Dr. Davis is committed to conducting applied, partnered research that can reduce disparities in rural and vulnerable populations.
+Dr. Davis is a participatory implementation scientist who has over 10 years of experience conducting research with patient, community, and health system partners to identify and address health disparities in rural and underserved settings.
+Dr. Davis spent four years working in as a practice facilitator in rural Oregon prior to the completion of her PhD in Social-Developmental Psychology from the University of Vermont in May 2010.
+She is currently a National Cancer Institute-funded K07 scholar who is leading research to address disparities in colorectal cancer screening in rural and vulnerable populations by implementing evidence-based interventions in collaboration with the Community Health Advocacy and Research Alliance, Oregon Coordinated Care Organizations (CCOs), and other state and national partners.
+Dr. Davis uses qualitative, mixed-methods, and tools from system science and dissemination and implementation research to translate research into actions that address health disparities in rural and vulnerable populations.
 Dr. Davis grew up in the beautiful Columbia River Gorge (Stevenson, WA).
-She also enjoys rock climbing, mountain biking, trail running, and practicing yoga.
+She also enjoys rock climbing, trail running, and practicing yoga.
 Link to NIH Biosketch.
 Dr. Davis is happy to invite interns to collaborate on her work.
 For inquiries, please contact her project manager Rose Gunn.

 Areas of interest

 - Improving health and health care delivery in rural and vulnerable populations through dissemination and implementation research.
 Use of participatory research, qualitative methods, and practice-facilitation to improve colorectal cancer screening and to facilitate clinic-community linkages.